-The name of the society is the Lesbian Information, Library and Archives Centre Incorporated (referred to in these rules as the Society).
+The name of the Society is the Lesbian Information, Library and Archives Centre Incorporated (referred to in this constitution as LILAC or the Society).

 - build and maintain archives of lesbian-related material.